bastianschwarz/warthog.dcs.f18/README.md

   aggravated when there are a lot of multi-assignments with modifiers.

   This profile aims to reduce the use of modifiers especially on the stick and throttle.
-There will be some but they will be mostly on the throttle instrument panel.
+There will be some but they will be mostly on the throttle instrument panel which should only contain non-critical stuff.

-- __Minimal configuration__: The profile is designed to work with the default button mapping of DCS where possible.
-This should reduce the need for initial configuration and when new modules are realeased.
+- __Minimal configuration__: The profile is designed to work with DX buttons so they can be configured within DCS and .lua.diff files can be loaded which makes the configuration really simple.

+  Hopefully at some point the profile is completely installed hands-off using a install wizard.

 - __Relation to real life__: The US Air Force and the US Navy have put a lot of time and thought in designing their HOTAS and "Button Mapping" so I will definiatley try and take adavantage of that.

+  The emphasis is on "try" though since the differences in buttons are big enough, e.g. what would be the CMS switch in the F-16 (same layout as the warthog) would be the weapon selection in the F-18.
+But on the warthog it also has a button press ... so it is perfeclty suited for the sensor switch which now has a depress ... and I thought this would be the easiest point on the list.

 - __F-16__: I started out years ago in Falcon 4 and spent a lot of time in the (virtual) F-16 cockpit so the control scheme is somhow still pretty much ingrained into my flying.
 And since the F-16 teaser Eagle Dynamics put in their awsome